Super2 changeover to E75 fuel pushed back to 2024

 Supercars has advised as part of its announcement that, “An updated fire suppression system and the relocation of the oil catch can vent to the rear of the car will be mandatory from 2024.”

-Both of those changes will bring the Car of the Future (including Gen2) and Project Blueprint-specification vehicles which compete in Super2/Super3 into line with the Gen3 Supercars which race in the top tier.
+Both of those changes will bring the Car of the Future (including Gen2) and Project Blueprint-specification vehicles which compete in Super2/Super3 into line with the Gen3 Supercars which race in the top tier, the catch can change having been implemented after fires at Albert Park.

 Super2 is now also in line with the Repco Supercars Championship in so much that it has run on BP E75 Racing Fuel since the Gen3 era began at the start of the current season.

-That E75 blend is claimed to be lower carbon (well-to-wheel carbon intensity compared to the existing E85 blend), containing more than 80 percent of second-generation fuel components sourced from renewable feedstocks.
+Specifically, it is claimed to be lower carbon (well-to-wheel carbon intensity compared to the existing E85 blend), containing more than 80 percent of second-generation fuel components sourced from renewable feedstocks.

 Supercars CEO Shane Howard said, “The Dunlop Series, which in 2023 has one of its largest fields ever, will continue to use bp’s E85 fuel for the remainder of this season before transitioning to the bp E75 Racing Fuel in 2024.